 Ice Cubes – This one’s pretty cool!
-When putting an item of clothing in the dryer, add a few ice cubes.
+When putting an item of clothing in the dryer, add a few ice cubes from your ice machine or ice cube tray.
 Put it on a high level of heat for a couple of minutes.
 In the process the ice melts to produce steam; the steam has a de-wrinkling effect on your clothes.
 Voila!

 How Do You Prevent Creases?

 Wear Dry Clothes – It sounds obvious, but if there is the slightest hint of dampness in your clothing then wrinkling can occur.
 Even when clothes have been through washers and dryers, better to leave them to become bone-dry before wearing them.
 Clothing is best worn at room temperature, so leave it to dry overnight.
 Use a dehumidifier if the weather is damp, or you want quicker results.

 Iron Well – It is best to iron your clothes inside-out; iron also along the seam lines.
 It’s also wise to adjust your iron’s setting to the precise setting required by the label on the clothing.

 Anti-Wrinkle Spray – There are plenty of anti-wrinkle sprays on the market; you can even concoct your own, using vinegar.
 Your clothes get a pounding in the washing machine so the least you can do is make them as smooth as possible; it will extend their lifespan.

 Purchase Wrinkle-Resistant – There are certain fabrics that are designed to be ‘zero-crease’, often containing less cotton.
 Polyester and silk naturally wrinkle less, along with viscose.